-Our youngest recently got glasses.
-As someone who is non-verbal, it can be tough to find out their needs.
+Our youngest recently started wearing glasses.
+As someone who is non-verbal, it can be tough to find out that they have a need that’s not being met.
 I’d like to walk you through the process of how we found out that he needed glasses, and how we got him wearing them.
 Especially since change is not something people on the spectrum like.

 Reason for the Glasses